lesovsky/pgscv/doc/setup-pgscv-ubuntu-weaponry.md

 **IMPORTANT:** This tutorial is intended for using by Weaponry users.

-**IMPORTANT**:
-- *Bootstrap mode in general, is preferred (but not restricted) for Weaponry users, because it strictly requires some Weaponry-specific settings which are not needed for non-Weaponry users.*
-- *Bootstrap mode uses `/usr/local/pgscv` installation path instead of system PATHs.
-This necessary to allow auto-update working when pgSCV running under non-root user.*

 #### TLDR
-In this tutorial we are going to configure system and install pgSCV from .tar.gz archive on Ubuntu 20.04.
 In this tutorial we are going to configure system and install pgSCV from `.tar.gz` archive using `bootstrap` mode on Ubuntu 20.04.
+- create dedicated monitoring roles in Postgres and Pgbouncer (optional)
+- install pgSCV from `tar.gz` on Ubuntu 20.04
+- configure using `bootstrap` mode
+Finally, pgSCV will be run under `root` user with enabled auto-update feature.

+**NOTES**:
+- *Bootstrap mode is preferred (but not strict) for Weaponry users, because it requires Weaponry-only settings which are not needed for non-Weaponry users.*

 #### Content:
 - [Create database role](#create-database-user)